pratiksha16/GroupWork/app_idea.md

     - Scope:

  3. ShareRide
-     - Description: Allows the user to share ride with another person going to the same destination.
+     - Description: Allows the user to share ride or ask for a ride with another person going to the same destination.
 Just like carpooling.

     - Category: Social Networking

-    - Mobile:
+    - Mobile: Mobile is necessary for instant logging to find the rides or ask for the rides.

     - Market: Everyone

-    - Habit:
+    - Habit: People can use this app whenever they need ride or want to share ride to go anywhere.

     - Scope: